-METRIC INITIAL CEDS VALUE 2016 CEDS VALUE CURRENT VALUE TREND SOURCE Increase in the value of international exports from the Austin MSA The value of international exports from the Austin MSA was \$8.9 billion in 2013 The value of international exports from the Austin MSA was \$9.4 billion in 2014 The value of international exports from the Austin MSA was \$10.1 billion in 2015 International Trade Administration number of industry clusters that have As of 2014, 7 sectors (3 digit NAICS) account for 46% of regional employment.
+METRIC INITIAL CEDS VALUE 2017 CEDS VALUE CURRENT VALUE TREND SOURCE Increase in the value of international exports from the Austin MSA The value of international exports from the Austin MSA was \$8.9 billion in 2013 The value of international exports from the Austin MSA was \$10.1 billion in 2015 The value of international exports from the Austin MSA was \$10.7 billion in 2016 International Trade Administration Increase in the number of industry clusters that have developed in the region As of 2014, 7 sectors (3 digit NAICS) account for 46% of regional employment.
 3 sectors (local government, food services, and professional services) account for 28%.
-In 2015, the top 7 sectors accounted for 48% of regional employment.
-Local government, food services, and professional services accounted for 27%.
 In 2016, the top 7 sectors accounted for 47% of regional employment.
 Education services, food services, and professional services accounted for 29%.
+In 2017, the top 7 sectors accounted for 46% of regional employment.
+Education services, food services, and professional services accounted for 29%.
 JobsEQ Reduction in per capita water use in the Capital Area In 2013, water use was 0.19 acre-feet per capita in the Capital Area.
-In 2014, water use was 0.17 acre-feet per capita in the Capital Area.
 In 2015, water use was 0.17 acre-feet per capita in the Capital Area.
-Texas Water Development Board Sufficient reduction in ozone levels to maintain compliance with EPA's air quality standard RR MSA averaged 69 ozone parts per billion In 2015, the Austin- RR MSA averaged 68 ozone parts per billion (ppb), below the revised 70 ppb standard.
+No more current data produced.
+Texas Water Development Board Sufficient reduction in ozone levels to maintain compliance with EPA's air quality standard In 2014, the Austin-RR MSA averaged 69 ozone parts per billion (ppb), below the current 75 ppb standard.
 In 2016, the Austin- RR MSA averaged 66 ozone parts per billion (ppb), below the revised 70 ppb standard.
+In 2017, the Austin- RR MSA averaged 69 ozone parts per billion (ppb), below the revised 70 ppb standard.
 Texas Commission on Environmental Quality